digitallawyer/openlegaldictionary/_definitions/levy-court.md

   it to • discharge these and other duties, and to pay the other expenses of the county.
   It had capacity to make contracts in reference to any of these matters, and to raise money to meet such contracts.
-It had perpetual succession, and its functions were those which, ln the several states, are performed by “county commissioners," “overseers of the poor,” “county supcrvisors,” and similar bodies with other designations.
+It had perpetual succession, and its functions were those which, in the several states, are performed by “county commissioners," “overseers of the poor,” “county supcrvisors,” and similar bodies with other designations.
   Levy Court v.
 Coroner, 2 wall.
 507, 17 L. Ed.
 851
 published_at: '2018-07-07'